Master of Management in Hospitality FAQs

 When is the application deadline?

-The application will open in fall and applications will be reviewed on a rolling bases.
-The priority deadline is March 1, 2019.
-The final deadline to apply is May 1, 2019.
+The application will open in fall and applications will be reviewed on a rolling-basis.
+The priority deadline for Fall semester is February 1.
+The final deadline to apply is May 1.
 Students interested in consideration for a merit scholarship are strongly encouraged to apply by the priority deadline.
-Applications for Summer 2019 will begin being reviewed as early as January so students are encouraged to apply as soon as possible.
+Applications for Fall will begin being reviewed as early as December so students are encouraged to apply as soon as possible.

 Do I need to submit GRE or GMAT?